FAQ

 How do I adopt a dog?

-GRRF has an adoption application (available under Application.)
-Once the application has been completed, we place rescued Goldens (or Retriever mixed dogs, or "golden" personality dogs,) with families who will suit them best.
+GRRF has an adoption application (see the above drop down menu).
+Once the application has been completed, we place rescued dogs with families who will suit them best.
 Sometimes there is a waiting period due to the lack of animals.
 Remember, this is a good thing!

 Why does GRRF charge an adoption fee?